MadeleineMcDougall/academic-kickstart/content/post/23-09-2019-second-devlog.md

   -Linked Digital History class website

--Issues
+Issues:

   -Coordinates are slightly off, in the neighborhood (literally) but just not quite there

   -Linking to the DH class website isn’t working, the first letter of url is getting cut off and I don’t know why

--Personal site (This site)
+Personal site (This site):

   -Disabled publications menu item

--Issues
+Issues:

   -Netlify being extremely slow, thought I had done something wrong at first

   -Lots of trouble customizing social media links/contact information

--Twine
+Twine:

   -Made a trial narrative to familiarize myself with the website